Skip to content

 Method 2: Eliminate the Idle Chrome Processes

-This method can be used to conserve resources in case you find that the processes by Chrome are slowing down your system to end idle processes.
+This method can be used to conserve resources in case you find that Chrome processes are slowing down your system to end idle processes.
 It can be done using Chrome’s built-in task manager.

 1. Launch the Chrome browser and then open a new tab.